Post High School Planning

 At one time or another, nearly all students pursuing college admission will need to take at least one of the national assessments available: the SAT, one or more SAT Subject tests, and/or an ACT Test.
 It is important to begin planning a test-taking schedule as early as possible (even as early as sophomore year) in order to make sure there will be adequate time to take the tests needed.
 See our calendar for available test dates and registration deadlines.

-A free career planning program/exam designed for students in grades 10-12.
+The ASVAB is a free career planning program/exam designed for students in grades 10-12.
 Participation is voluntary.
 This test allows students to explore personal potential and the world of work.
 This test can support a post-secondary plan that aligns with an individual's skills and interests.
 See our calendar for available test dates.

 Some students and their parents want to explore organized opportunities for personal growth and experience during an interim semester or year, some exciting and valuable programs include: